computationalstylistics/computationalstylistics.github.io/_projects/13_deep_learning.md

 As work continues, we hope to present results of all these efforts to the world fairly soon.

 ### March 2020 - Direct Speech project update
 While Coronavirus outbreak delayed our next meeting, we have successfully continued developing our Direct Speech project on the distance.
 In February, during annual Cost Action meeting we held a workshop detailing early progress.
 We also got accepted for [LT4HALA workshop at LREC conference](https://circse.github.io/LT4HALA/Program).
 While the conference will not take place, its proceedings will be published.
-You can read the paper preprint [here](https://github.com/computationalstylistics/preprints/blob/master/byszuk-et-al_LT4HALA_final.pdf).
+You can read the paper preprint [here](https://github.com/computationalstylistics/preprints/blob/master/byszuk-et-al_LT4HALA_final.pdf) or final version [pp. 100-104 here](https://lrec2020.lrec-conf.org/media/proceedings/Workshops/Books/LT4HALAbook.pdf).

 The project is now described in detail on a separate [page](https://computationalstylistics.github.io/projects/direct_speech/).